Gall (Native American leader)

 Gall (c.
 1840 – December 5, 1894), Lakota Phizí, was an important military leader of the Hunkpapa Lakota in the Battle of the Little Bighorn.
-He spent four years in exile in Canada with Sitting Bull's people, after the wars ended and surrendered in 1881 to live on the Standing Rock Reservation.
+He spent four years in exile in Canada with Sitting Bull's people, after the wars ended and surrendered in 1881 to live on the Standing Rock Sioux Reservation.
 He would eventually advocate for the assimilation of his people to reservation life and served as a tribal judge in his later years.

-Early Years
+Early years

-Born in present-day South Dakota around 1840, and orphaned, Gall was said to receive his name after eating the gall of an animal killed by a neighbour.
+Born in present-day South Dakota around 1840, and orphaned, Gall was said to receive his name after eating the gallbladder of an animal killed by a neighbor, without flinching at the vile taste of the bile.

 An accomplished warrior by his late teens, Gall became a war chief in his twenties.
-As a Lakota war leader in the long conflict against United States intrusion onto tribal lands, Gall served with Sitting Bull during several battles, including the famous Battle of the Little Bighorn in 1876.
+As a Lakota war leader in the long conflict against United States intrusion onto tribal lands, Gall served with Sitting Bull during several battles, including the Battle of Killdeer Mountain in 1864 and the Battle of the Little Bighorn in 1876.